Colour Theory Basics: How To Use Color Theory in Interior Design?

 Methods to Incorporate Colour Theory Basics in Your Home Interior

-1. Delving Deeper into the Colour Wheel
+1. Understanding the Colour Wheel

 To understand interior designing colours better, check out the three categories of the colour wheel: